brunogzzgo-netizen/market-basket-analysis-jordan/README.md

 ### Setup

-The project used **dbt-core with DuckDB as the local adapter**.
+The project used "dbt-core with DuckDB as the local adapter".
 BigQuery was attached as a read-only source directly via DuckDB's BigQuery community extension, eliminating the need to export CSVs manually.

 ```yaml
 # dbt_project.yml